 Click here for more information on e-portal and e-recording services and payment options.

 Click here for statewide e-Portal resources for Florida lawyers.

 Effective April 1, 2013, per the Florida Supreme Court (SC 11-399), mandatory electronic filing will be in effect for all attorneys filing documents in civil, probate, small claims, and family law matters at the trial court level.
+Effective October 1, 2013, manadatory electronic filing will be in effect for filing documents in criminal court.
 Please go to the

-Register for e-Filing Today!
+Register for e-Filing on the statewide e-Portal!

-Register to Access ClerkNet
+Register to Access ClerkNet!